-8. (manual, ~10 min) Eliminate some of the bad particles
+8. (optional, ~10 min) Eliminate some of the bad particles

 This step is optional - There is an additional fully automated strategy for eliminating bad particles, which we will use later in the tutorial.
 This step can be useful if your particle picker included many bad particles consisting of ice contamination or other non-particle artifacts.
-The later automatic bad particle procedure may not manage to completely eliminate ice contamination particles.

-Once class-averaging has finished, we need to take a critical look at the averages and see if we can identify any classes containing predominantly bad particles.
-The BGal data set used for the tutorial contains a large fraction of ice contamination "particles" which need to be eliminated at some point.
+Once class-averaging has finished, we can take a critical look at the averages and see if we can identify any classes containing predominantly bad particles.
+The BGal data set used for the tutorial contains a large fraction of ice contamination "particles" which should be eliminated at some point.
 To mark particles as bad, we will use e2evalparticles.py.

-- 2D Analysis → Mark bad particles by class - There are no options, just press Launch - This will cause (initially) only one window to open: - The window is divided into 3 sections: - The upper section shows a list of all class averages generated so far in the current project, both reference-free and (if you have run a 3-D refinement) reference based - The middle section permits you to modify which class-averages are currently selected for operation - The bottom section allows you to perform various operations on the particles associated with the selected class-averages.
+- 2D Analysis → Mark bad particles by class - · There are no options, just press Launch - This will cause (initially) only one window to open: - The window is divided into 3 sections: - The upper section shows a list of all class averages generated so far in the current project, both reference-free and (if you have run a 3-D refinement) reference based - The middle section permits you to modify which class-averages are currently selected for operation - The bottom section allows you to perform various operations on the particles associated with the selected class-averages.
 The only option we will use right now in this section is Mark as Bad.

-See: http://blake.bcm.edu/emanwiki/EMAN2/Programs/e2evalparticles for other uses.

-- At present, we need to look at the results of our 2-D reference free classification.
+See: http://blake.bcm.edu/emanwiki/EMAN2/Programs/e2evalparticles for other uses. - File Class-average File: r2d_01/allrefs_01.hdf r2d 01/allrefs 02.hdf r2d_01/allrefs_03.hdf r2d_01/allrefs_04.hdf r2d_01/allrefs_05.hdf r2d_01/allrefs_06.hdf r2d 01/allrefs 07.hdf r2d_01/allrefs_08.hdf r2d_01/classes_01.hdf r2d_01/classes_02.hdf r2d_01/classes_03.hdf r2d 01/classes 04.hdf Particle Data File: sets/.browsercache.json \$ Clear All Invert From 3D Range Process results Included Ptcls 🗸 Excluded Ptcls Mark as Bad Mark as Good Make New Set Save Particle List Save CCD-based List - At present, we need to look at the results of our 2-D reference free classification.
 In the top section, select r2db_01/classes_00.hdf.
 While we could look at classes_00.hdf instead, the allrefs files contain the same images, but sorted and aligned to make it easier to compare the different averages visually. - This will cause 3 additional windows to open.
 Two of these windows, titled: Included Particles and Excluded Particles, will be empty initially.
 The third will show the class-averages from the selected file.
 Single click on one of the class-averages, which will cause the windows to be populated, then position windows for convenient viewing.
 It would be good to see all of the class-averages at once (maybe with some scaling).
 The Excluded Particles window can be smaller. - Note: There is a random element to the 2-D class-averaging process, so everyone will see a somewhat different set of class-averages. - Single-click on any of the class-averages.
 After a short delay, you will see particles appear in the Included and Excluded particles windows.
-These correspond to the particles associated with this class-average.
-The Included particles were used (after alignment) to produce the actual average you selected.
-The Excluded particles are particles which were members of the class, but looked little enough like the final average that they were excluded from the averaging process. - We now need to identify any class-averages which consist predominantly of "bad" particles, yet do this without eliminating too many "good" particles.
-Below you will see my class-averages, and the particles associated with average #9.
+These correspond to the particles associated with this